-Morgan State University proposes a new B.S. in Interdisciplinary Educational Studies to provide undergraduate education for students, who are interested in creating an individualized academic program with a strong social sciences, arts, health, or education foundation, and with applied, experiential training that integrates valued workplace standards, experience and past academic work.
-The B.S. in Interdisciplinary Educational Studies is designed for students whose academic interests are broad and interdisciplinary and whose career interests require diverse and transdisciplinary exposure.
-This program is being proposed as part of Morgan State's Morgan Completes You (MCY) initiative which targets primarily non-traditional and professional citizens with some college and no degree (SCND).
-The B.S. in Interdisciplinary Education administration, libraries, or as teaching assistants.
-This program will also appeal to students who have taken courses in social sciences, arts, health, or education.
-The potential graduates of this program will have growth opportunities in their careers in education, counseling, education administration, ESL, early childcare, or special education.
+Morgan State University proposes a new Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration to provide a graduate education for students, who are interested in creating an individualized academic program with a strong arts and sciences, business, communication, or project management foundation, and with applied, experiential training that integrates valued workplace standards, experience and past academic work.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration is designed for students whose academic interests are broad and interdisciplinary and whose career interests require diverse and transdisciplinary exposure.
+This program is being proposed as part of Morgan State's Morgan Completes You (MCY) initiative which targets primarily non-traditional and professional citizens with some graduate education but no degree.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration appeals to potential students who are working in a variety of industries including non-profit, business, education, healthcare, or project management.
+This program will also appeal to students who have degrees in arts and sciences, business, communication, or project management.
+The potential graduates of this program will have advanced growth opportunities in their careers in the fields of education, non-profit, public policy, government, business, project management, education administration and healthcare administration.

-A large segment of the population with SCND in the State will qualify to enroll in this program and will benefit from earning a B.S. in Interdisciplinary Educational Studies.
+A large segment of the population with some graduate education but no degree in the State will qualify to enroll in this program and will benefit from earning a Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration.
 Students will have the opportunity to select courses from various academic units to tailor their curriculum for preparation and advancement in a chosen career or profession.
 This program targets students who seek to explore a number of areas that interest them, rather than a singular discipline; and who want to develop practical, functional skills and knowledge base for advancement in the job market.
 The current professional job market has expressed a need for college graduates who are well grounded in these areas with focus on soft skills and critical thinking, and can apply their knowledge to addressing the issues and problems of contemporary society and of an emerging global community.
 Employers want graduates who are knowledgeable of theory, action-oriented and equipped to develop and implement solutions to complex problems.
 This program is designed to produce potential graduates who can bring theory to practice and who are committed to service and leadership.

-The B.S. in Interdisciplinary Educational Studies program is being proposed as part of MSU's Morgan Completes You (MCY) initiative.
-MCY comprises 18 interdisciplinary academic degree programs; 8 Baccalaureate, 5 Master's, and 5 doctoral degree programs.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration program is being proposed as part of MSU's Morgan Completes You (MCY) initiative.
+MCY comprises 18 interdisciplinary academic degree programs; 8 baccalaureate, 5 master's, and 5 doctoral degree programs.